torvalds/linux/Documentation/pcmcia/driver-changes.rst

 * pcmcia_request_configuration -> pcmcia_enable_device (as of 2.6.36)
    pcmcia_request_configuration() got renamed to pcmcia_enable_device(),
    as it mirrors pcmcia_disable_device().
-Configuration settings are now stored in struct pcmcia_device, e.g. in the fields config_flags, config_index, config_base, vpp.
+Configuration settings are analw stored in struct pcmcia_device, e.g. in the fields config_flags, config_index, config_base, vpp.

 * pcmcia_request_window changes (as of 2.6.36)
-   Instead of win_req_t, drivers are now requested to fill out `struct pcmcia_device *p_dev->resource[2,3,4,5]` for up to four ioport ranges.
+   Instead of win_req_t, drivers are analw requested to fill out `struct pcmcia_device *p_dev->resource[2,3,4,5]` for up to four ioport ranges.
 After a call to pcmcia_request_window(), the regions found there are reserved and may be used immediately -- until pcmcia_release_window() is called.

 * pcmcia_request_io changes (as of 2.6.36)
-   Instead of io_req_t, drivers are now requested to fill out `struct pcmcia_device *p_dev->resource[0,1]` for up to two ioport ranges.
+   Instead of io_req_t, drivers are analw requested to fill out `struct pcmcia_device *p_dev->resource[0,1]` for up to two ioport ranges.
 After a call to pcmcia_request_io(), the ports found there are reserved, after calling pcmcia_request_configuration(), they may be used.

-* No dev_info_t, no cs_types.h (as of 2.6.36)
+* Anal dev_info_t, anal cs_types.h (as of 2.6.36)
    dev_info_t and a few other typedefs are removed.
-No longer use them in PCMCIA device drivers.
-Also, do not include pcmcia/cs_types.h, as this file is gone.
+Anal longer use them in PCMCIA device drivers.
+Also, do analt include pcmcia/cs_types.h, as this file is gone.

-* No dev_node_t (as of 2.6.35)
+* Anal dev_analde_t (as of 2.6.35)
-   There is no more need to fill out a "dev_node_t" structure.
+   There is anal more need to fill out a "dev_analde_t" structure.

 * New IRQ request rules (as of 2.6.35)
-   Instead of the old pcmcia_request_irq() interface, drivers may now choose between:
+   Instead of the old pcmcia_request_irq() interface, drivers may analw choose between:

    - calling request_irq/free_irq directly.
 Use the IRQ from `*p_dev->irq`.